-Never with the intent to have them potty trained over a weekend or anything.
-But to get them familiar with the potty training process at a more gradual approach.
+Never with a forceful intent to have them potty trained over a weekend or anything, but to get them familiar with the potty training process at a more gradual approach.

-My daughter is only 27 months and is fully nap time and nighttime trained and has been since 22 months.
-Both of my kids were potty trained by the age of two and I owe it all to making the decision to start early.
+My daughter is 27 months and is fully nap time and nighttime trained and has been since 23 months.

 So, I have concluded, it was harder to potty train my son because of the way I started the process, but It had nothing to do with him being a boy.

-Going through the process of potty training a boy and girl has taught me; boys learn how to potty train at their own rate based off of how we teach them and the same goes for girls.
+Going through the process of potty training a boy and girl has taught me: boys learn how to potty train at their own rate based off how we teach them and the same goes for girls.

 Hopefully this has answered the question and makes since.
 Feel free to comment below with your experiences on this topic!